What is Decagon AI? Use cases, limitations, and better alternatives for enterprise support

 Context-aware responses

-Powered by LLMs and proprietary NLP models, Decagon can generate human-like responses in real time.
-It draws from past interactions, customer data, and conversation history to provide replies that feel tailored and contextually accurate.
-This enables more natural interactions — and reduces the need for repeat questions or rigid flows.
+Context-aware responses mean customers get answers that feel tailored to their specific situation, not generic scripts.
+Powered by LLMs and proprietary NLP models, Decagon generates human-like replies in real time by drawing from past interactions, customer data, and conversation history.
+That enables more natural interactions and reduces the need for repeat questions or rigid flows.

 Continuous learning from interactions